happy77005/thyroid-dosage-webapp/README.md

 ## ⚠️ Medical Disclaimer
 > **IMPORTANT: THIS APPLICATION IS FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY.**
 >
-> This software implements dosage prediction algorithms based on medical research papers and clinical guidelines.
+> This software implements dosage caluculation algorithms based on medical research papers and clinical guidelines.
 However, **it is NOT a certified medical device**.
 > *   Do NOT use this for actual medical diagnosis or treatment.
 > *   Always consult a qualified endocrinologist or healthcare provider.
 > *   The creators assume no liability for the use or misuse of this software.